snuggery/lit-packages/packages/build-lit/README.md

 The `build-lit` command exposed by this package currently supports four subcommands:

-- `build-lit build` builds a browser application using [`esbuild`][esbuild]
+- `build-lit build` builds a application using [`esbuild`][esbuild]
-- `build-lit serve` serves a browser application for local development, including support for hot reload and more
+- `build-lit serve` serves a application for local development, including support for hot reload and more
 - `build-lit extract-i18n` extracts XLIFF or XLB files from usage of `@lit/localize` in the source code
 - `build-lit test` runs tests via [`karma`][karma]